-God Spoke Things into Existence with His Authority
+Day 2: God Spoke Things into Existence with His Authority

 1. God is the ultimate authority.

-2. He gets to do whatever he pleases with his authority.
+2. He gets to do whatever He pleases with His authority.

-3. We have to submit to that authority.
+3. We must submit to that authority.

 Many things exist in three phases.
 Water can be a solid, liquid or a gas.
 Motion is forward, backward or stationary.
 Time is in terms of the past, present and the future.
 Families consist of fathers, mothers and children.
 (Do not get lost here if you do not have children.)
 I do not believe that God intended for the trinity to be something that causes us to stumble.
 Instead, I believe it is a divine paradox that in pure perfection goes with the very nature of things.
 This image of three should extend into our marriages.
-Within a marriage there should be present a man, a woman, and the hand of God who knit them together.
+Within a marriage there should be present a man, a woman and the hand of God who knit them together.

-“And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.” -Ecclesiastes 4:12
+“And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.”

-- Do you believe that the Holy Spirit did the work of God’s word?
+· Do you believe that the Holy Spirit did the work of God’s word?
 Why or why not?

-- Are you humble enough as God’s created being, to give him the power to allow his Holy Spirit to work out the problems in your marriage?
+· Are you humble enough, as God’s created being, to give Him the power to allow His Holy Spirit to work out the problems in your marriage?

-- Was Christ’s sacrifice on the cross enough payment for you to forgive the sins of your spouse?
+· Was Christ’s sacrifice on the cross enough payment for you to forgive the sins of your spouse?